 For example: If you help some old guy in crossing the road, were you being judgmental in thinking that the old man is incapable of doing it himself?
 No!!
 You only had an opinion that since he is old, he might not be able to cross the road on time and might be hurt by a moving vehicle.
 That’s it!
 You were being compassionate in saving the old man’s life.

-Another example which is so common in today’s teens or may be we were also a part of it i our teen: If we see a girl who is not very pretty with a good looking guy, we tend to think…’she is so ugly, than how can she have such a good boyfriend’?
+Another example which is so common is : If we see a girl who is not very pretty with a good looking guy, we tend to think…’how can she get such a good guy’?
 Here without even knowing the girl, we passed on our judgment that she cannot have a boyfriend because she doesn’t look as good as him!!
 We didn’t even try to know how her nature is? may be she has the most amazing personality and beautiful soul, which her boyfriend could see because he wasn’t being judgmental like us.
 True right!!
 Read: the meaning of Judgmental

 SO, KEEP CALM & STOP BEING JUDGMENTAL!!